Its-Satyajit/phpv/README.md

 #### Overview

-The `phpenv` script is designed to manage and switch between different PHP versions on your Manjaro Linux system.
+The `phpenv` script is designed to manage and switch between different PHP versions on your Arch Linux, Manjaro, EndeavourOS, Garuda Linux, ArcoLinux, or any other Arch-based Linux system.
 It can install new PHP versions from the Arch User Repository (AUR) and update existing installations.
 This document provides detailed instructions on using the script effectively.

 ##### Switch PHP Versions